bluetoother/cc-bnp/README.md

 #### 2.Descriptors

-If the descriptor has 'Condition' field, the descriptor fields are determined according to the 'Condition' field.
-Which fields will exist depends on field condition value whether to include 'Condition' field value.
+If the descriptor has 'condition' field, the descriptor fields are determined according to the 'condition' field.
+Which fields will exist depends on field condition value whether to include 'condition' field value.

 Field condition bit value is behind field name in the table.